-Interest on the inter company working capital and short term loans is charged at a floating rate of interest at LIBOR plus 0.25%, thus exposing the Company to cash flow interest rate risk.
-A 1% movement in interest rates would subject the Company to an approximate change in interest costs of £0.9m per year.
-This is considered to be an acceptable level of risk.
+Interest on the inter-company working capital loan is charged at a floating rate of interest at LIBOR plus 0.25%, thus exposing the Company to cash flow interest rate risk.
+A 1% movement in interest rates would subject the Company to an approximate change in interest costs of £1.0m per year.
 All other loans are at fixed interest rates and expose the Company to fair value interest rate risk.